 Wrap tabs

-this is a particuarly useful when you have too many files open and you would have to scroll just to see the other files, with this functionality enabled this ensures that you're tab would then go to new line.
-To enable this feature go to preferences by pressing cmd + ,
+This is particularly useful when you have too many files open and you have to scroll just to see the other files.
+With this functionality enabled, your tabs will go to a new line.
+To enable this feature, go to preferences by pressing cmd + , or ctrl + a and type the keyword “wrap tabs”.

 Navigating through the files using keyboard navigation

-Fancy Blnking Cursor
+Fancy Blinking Cursor

 Enable smooth scrolling effect